Kuly14/cvm/documentation/src/crates/revm/handler.md

 Is a list of functions that are called after the execution.
 They are called in the following order:

 * `reimburse_caller`:
-    Reimburse the caller with gas that was not spent during the execution of the transaction.
+    Reimburse the caller with energy that was not spent during the execution of the transaction.
-    Or balance of gas that needs to be refunded.
+    Or balance of energy that needs to be refunded.

 * `reward_beneficiary`:
     Reward the beneficiary with the fee that was paid for the transaction.